ehrpg/qstar/docs/character/index.md

 > Experience Points (XP) are gained throughout a character's adventuring career.

-XP are gained due to noteable achievements or story completions.
-XP usually are only given out one at a time.
+[XP][] are gained due to noteable achievements or story completions.
+[XP][] usually are only given out one at a time.
 The GM can decide to give out more for completing a longer adventure.

-Every three XP increase a character's level by one.
+Every three [XP][] increase a character's level by one.

-!!! summary "Experience and Level Ups"
+!!! summary "[XP][] and Level Ups"
     <div class="formula formula-top formula-bottom">
         <span data-bracket-bottom="XP">3</span> =
         <span>Level Up</span>